StephaneCanu/Deep_learning_lecture/Adversarial/README.md

 To practice, a Jupyter Notebook is also available.

 This notebook illustrate through simmple implementations of main methods to generate such adversarial examples in a white box setting, with the CIFAR10 dataset using a 3-layer perceptron as a neural network implemented with pytorch, in order to compare their efficiency both in terms of precision and computation time.
-The notbook requires pytorch, cvxpy and gurobi (if not available, it can be replaced in the code by 'ECOS_BB')

 Are implemented:
 - Evasion attack